-He was actually born in the Azores on the island of Madeira, coming to England with his family at age 7, and to Australia alone at 19.
+Born in the Azores on the island of Madeira, he came to England with his family at age 7, and to Australia alone at 19.
 Perhaps not so surprising that he should be so poetic, given his genetic background - his Father's Scottish ancestry included Lord Byron in the Gordon clan.

-Gordon was raised in an extremely strict environment - a house ruled strictly with military precision.
-His upbringing was dominated by stories of his Father's honourable and distinguished prowess as a Captain in the Cavalry in the provinces of India.
+Gordon was raised in an extremely strict environment - a house ruled with military precision and an upbringing dominated by stories of his Father's honourable and distinguished prowess as a Captain in the Cavalry in the provinces of India.
 The years that followed saw him at boarding schools, Military Academy, and Grammar School.
 Despite his intelligence and word-skills, he was never happy confined to a classroom.
 His was the world of horsemanship, excitement, adventure, rebellion and great courage.

-When he had failed all of his Father's expectations of him, a letter was sent to the Governor of South Australia introducing him and passage was arranged for him to sail to Adelaide.
-It mattered little to his Father that Adam was in love with a girl who was as passionate about horses as he was; who encouraged his poetry by being a most willing and receptive 'audience' for him.
-It is believed he would have stayed, had she encouraged his wooing of her as fervently as his works - but this was not to be.
+After failing all of his Father's expectations, a letter was sent to the Governor of South Australia introducing Adam, and passage was arranged for him to sail to Adelaide.
+It mattered little to his Father that his son was in love with a girl as passionate about horses as he was, and who encouraged his poetry by being a most willing and receptive 'audience' for him.
+It is believed he would have stayed, had she encouraged his wooing of her as fervently as he created his works - but this was not to be.
 Instead, deeply mortified and heart-broken, he wrote these lines in a last poem 'To My Sister', concerning his first love -

 I loved a girl not long ago,